"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

 \subsection{RQ2: Inconsistencies Compromise Security \& Usability}

-Overall, we found examples of both websites that prioritized security, and did not allow us access without the proper \mfa{} or recovery procedure we configured, and websites that helped us to regain access without having access to our second factor, lowering authentication security (cf. Section~\ref{sec:meth:recoverytestsresults}).
+Overall, we found examples of both websites that prioritized security, and did not allow us access without the proper \mfa{} or recovery procedure we configured, and websites that helped us to regain access without having access to our second factor, lowering authentication security (cf. Section~\ref{sec_meth_recoverytestsresults}).
 However, from a user's point of view, this means either sacrificing security or usability, which can be especially critical for accounts that manage important resources such as monetary funds or medical data.

 We identified inconsistencies between the authentication security associated with the use of \mfa{}, and the recovery procedures implemented on many websites.
 Using \mfa{} is expected to strengthen the security of authentication by limiting account access to users who know the account password and are in possession of the configured additional authentication factor.
 However, having access to the email address we used for account creation was sufficient for most of the accounts we regained access to.
 This effectively reduces the security of \mfa{} to that of email security, which has been criticized in prior work about account recovery~\cite{li2018email, al2018email}, and would allow an attacker with email access to circumvent \mfa{}.
 Whenever we were required to provide contextual evidence such as our address or the nature of connected platforms, the security decreased to the level of security questions, which are also known to be insecure and guessable~\cite{rabkin2008personal, bonneau2015secrets}.

 Although we never said anything about having lost backup codes as well, services typically did not request them to recover our \mfa{}.
 This might be based on experiences with prior users that typically lose both \mfa{} and recovery, or that many users did not configure a recovery procedure.
 However, it also means that services refrained from utilizing their own suggested recovery.
 Websites that distribute backup codes should adhere to these security decisions and not accept other, even less secure alternative identifications.